Traffic Schools in TexasPage Overview

 - Plead guilty or sign a statement that declares you don't contest the ticket (nolo contender).

-- Were cited for speeding, but didn't exceed the posted speeding limit by 25 or more mph.
+- Were cited for speeding, but didn't exceed the posted speeding limit by 25 MPH or more.

 However, since the court ultimately decides who may have a ticket dismissed by completing the course, it's smart to receive permission from the court before enrolling in a class.
 Simply look on your copy of the traffic citation for the court's contact information.